ichrystm/pipedrive-bling/README.md

 # API informations

 - How it works:
-This API was developed to find your wonned deals at Pipedrive CRM and automatically create a order for each of them in Bling ERP.
-A Cron job is responsable to get and deal with this data at every 1 minute.
+This API was developed to find your wonned deals at Pipedrive CRM, automatically create a order for each of them in Bling ERP and save a report of all orders of the day in a MongoDb document (one report document per day).
+A Cron job is responsible for getting and dealing with this data at every 1 minute.

 - Logs and errors:
 If an error ocurrs, the API will notify you through a log.